-The Fallenmark formula suggests that water availability under 1000 cubic meters/capita/ year limits the economic growth and health of the population, where Pakistan already stands at this moment and when it goes under 500 cubic meters threshold, it’s a real constraint to the life calling it an “absolute scarcity.”
+The Fallenmark formula suggests that water availability under 1000 cubic meters/capita/ year limits the population’s economic growth and health, where Pakistan already stands at this moment.
+It’s a real constraint to life when it goes under the 500 cubic meters threshold, calling it an “absolute scarcity.”

-His study makes reference to Israel for this conclusion where dynamics of water availability, population, usage pattern, and consumption areas are entirely different than Pakistan.
+His study references Israel for this conclusion, where dynamics of water availability, population, usage pattern, and consumption areas are entirely different from Pakistan.

 Pakistan, among the most water-wasting countries

 The global studies rank Pakistan at number 4th among the most water-consuming countries.
-Being an agriculture-dependent country, Pakistan hugely relies on its canal network where water is highly underpriced to the extent that not more than a quarter of the annual operational and maintenance cost is recovered.
+Being an agriculture-dependent country, Pakistan hugely relies on its canal network.
+Water is highly underpriced to the extent that not more than a quarter of the annual operational and maintenance cost is recovered.

-Other than international water controversy with India, political differences among provinces, lack of seriousness from the governments in the center don’t allow us to build additional large scale reservoirs along the route which only results in the wastage of precious water every year.
+Other than the international water controversy with India, political differences among provinces, lack of seriousness from the governments in the center don’t allow us to build additional large-scale reservoirs along the route, which only results in the wastage of precious water every year.

 Pakistan receives around 145 million acre-feet of water every year but only saves 13.7 million acre-feet in its fragile storage system.

-Dependence on only a few national dams including Tarbela and Mangla which too have lost their original capacities of water storage ever since their inception, can a single Bhasha dam help us store water for all our needs is still a question?
+Dependence on only a few national dams, including Tarbela and Mangla, which have lost their original capacities of water storage ever since their inception, can a single Bhasha dam help us store water for all our needs is still a question?

 Domestic water abuse

-All major metropolitan cities of Pakistan including Lahore and Karachi have the least availability of drinkable water.
-Half a century-old water supply lines to most of the urban areas are rusty and cracked that allow sewerage water to seep into the drinking water lines in many old parts of the cities.
+All major metropolitan cities of Pakistan, including Lahore and Karachi, have the least drinkable water availability.
+Half a century-old water supply lines to most urban areas are rusty and cracked, allowing sewerage water to seep into the drinking water lines in many old parts of the cities.

 Lack of awareness among the people about the water crisis in Pakistan also shows massive helplessness on our part.